BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

   * Participants should have a basic knowledge of System administration and be familiar with configuring Apache, nginx, etc.
   * know git/github
-  * a basic knowledge of crypto will help.
+  * a basic knowledge of cryptography will help.

 # Motivation